TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 {% endraw %}

-Press and hold the arrow buttons in the offset fields to move window over the virtualized grid.
+Press and hold the arrow buttons in the offset fields to move the window over the virtualized grid.

 {% include candid-iframe.html src="/assets/dist/react-virtual-scroll-0-6-0/samples/display-grid/index.html" width="100%" height="fit-content" %}